 Sharpen a pencil.
 Get out a pad of paper.
 Find a reference photo.
 Put the pencil to paper.
 Draw a single line.
 Draw another line.
 Shade over here.
 Shade over there.
 Don’t psych yourself out by thinking you have to draw technically perfect portraits right away, or even at all.
 Focus on the actions you can complete right now and don’t focus on your expectation for the end.

-Recognize each task as a moment for success.
+Recognize each completed task as success.
 Sharpen a pencil=Success.
 Draw a line=success.